What Is Fast Fashion: The Rise and Impact

 1. Rapid Production and Turnaround

-Fast fashion brands produce clothing quickly, often in response to the latest trends seen on fashion runways or popularized by celebrities.
+Fast fashion brands are constantly producing clothing quickly, often in response to the latest trends seen on fashion runways or popularized by celebrities.
 This rapid production allows them to quickly bring new designs to market, sometimes in a matter of weeks.

 2. Low Cost

 Fast fashion garments are typically inexpensive compared to traditional fashion items.
-This is achieved through various means, including outsourcing production to countries with lower labor costs, using cheaper materials, and streamlining supply chains.
+This is achieved through various means, including outsourcing production to countries with lower cost labor, using cheaper materials, and streamlining supply chains.

 3. Frequent Releases and Short Product Lifecycles